tjolsen/tmpl/README.md

 to test and maintain, especially since this tends to be a bug-prone part of code.

+Parts of the design/syntax are inspired by boost::hana, a popular metaprogramming library that likely is more robust than this library.

 Compatibility
 -------------
 This library requires C++17 features (fold expressions, constexpr if,